 1. Call to order at 7:00 pm followed by the Pledge of Allegiance and review of meeting procedure and conduct.

 2. Approval of Minutes from the Regular Board meeting on June 15, 2021 and June 30, 2021.
 Minutes from June 15, 2021 approved as presented.
 Bob Cook makes clarifying comment on page 2, item #6 that relates to the Beckitt & Raeder contract.
-In checking the MTA book; items over the maximum fund of $5,000 can be approved.
+In checking the MTA book; items over the maximum fund of $5,000 can be approved IF NOT BUDGETED.
 This was not put out for bid as project is being conducted by the same firm that is already contracted with TLT.
 (M/S) B. Cook/S. Schultz.
 No discussion.
 Passed 5-0.
 Minutes from June 30, 2021 Special Board meeting minutes approved as presented.
 (M/S) B. Cook/J. Merchant.
 No discussion Passed 5-0.

 3. Correspondence and announcements: S. Schultz announced that Grant of $2500 from Par Plan has been verbally approved towards the purchase of a new generator for the South Station.
 In addition they awarded half the price of the generator for a total of $4,058.
 Second, successful submission of Federal American Rescue Plan Act completed by S. Schultz.
 Details of grant disbursement and usage were presented. $123,404.00 awarded.